adlerhsieh/franky/README.md

 ## Initialization 開始

 After generation, enter the project, run `$ bundle` and you are all set.
 Use `$ rackup` or `$ shotgun` to run local server as usual.
-You should see "hello world" if everything works fine.
+You should see "hello world" as you enter `http://localhost:9292` (`9393` with shotgun) if everything works fine.

+`$ rm -rf my_project` will remove the entire project.
+Quick and clean.

 ## Deployment 佈署